Below you will find any recent or upcoming changes to the family and medical leave and/or leave income replacement benefit law(s) within this state.

 What is the Update?

-Maryland recently passed a new paid family and medical leave law.
+Maryland recently passed a new paid family and medical leave law, the Time to Care Act.
 Here is what we know about the law thus far:

 - The law applies to employers with just one employee in Maryland.